apereo/apereo.github.io/_posts/cas/2019-12-15-cas62x-config-metadata.md

 release notes and guides to observe and apply changes.
 The software takes care of all, if possible, and otherwise issues appropriate warnings for one to take action.

+## Limitations

+Configuration metadata, when it comes to migration reports, does not supported collected-based settings.
+For example, if the original version of a CAS setting is at `cas.something.blah=blah` and its new replacement is transformed to support multiple `something`s with `cas.something[0].blah=blah`, then this change is usually ignored by the reporter facility that is provided by Spring Boot.
+In such scenarios, you will have check with the project documentation, release notes or source code to note the correct syntax.

 # Epilogue

 The strategies and ideas outlined in this post go as far as back